kgsws/kgdoom/manual/readme.md

 - `mo`
   - Body of this player.
   - Can be modified to give player new body.
 This allows to morph player into something else.
+    - Do not forget to change `camera` too.
+  - Mobj.
+- `camera`
+  - Eyes of this player.
+Most likely same as `mo`, but can be used for camera views.
   - Mobj.
 - `refire`
   - Counter of `a.Refire` calls for player weapon.